Standard on Rodent Identification

 This method seems to be growing in popularity.
 It is both permanent and fairly easy to apply.
 There is a tattooing technique for identification that can be used as an alternative method to ear tagging. (see JAALAS article in ingentaconnect and also SouthPointe Surgical tattooing system in the References section.)

-A) Advantages - This method works in all strains, even the more fractious.
-The cost is very reasonable after the initial expense.
-Tattoos can be applied to rodents of any age.
+A) Advantages - This method works in all strains,.
+Low maintenance costs (after initial purchase) Tattoos can be applied to rodents of any age.
 The markings are easily read, especially when applied to the tail of light colored rodents.
 When placed in the proper area, it is not necessary to handle the animal to read the tattoo.
 Tattooing causes only minor pain and distress and does not require the use of anesthesia.
+Tattooing provides permanent identification.

-B) Disadvantages - The identifying marks may be a little difficult to read in young pigmented mice.
+B) Disadvantages - May be difficult to read.
 This improves as the mice age.
-The initial cost is rather expensive.
+Larger up-frong cost.
 There is a small chance of inducing infection if the tattoo is not applied correctly.

 Toe Clipping